Guide to Big Cat Safaris: Cheetahs

 - Perfect safari to see the migration in Serengeti from July-October.

-- Tarangire wildlife viewing is as it best from July to October.
+- Tarangire wildlife viewing is at its best from July to October.

-- 4 nights to relax on the unspoilt island of Mafia.
+- Relax on the unspoilt island of Mafia.

 16 days from £3000pp plus international flights.